getify/You-Dont-Know-JS/async & performance/apB.md

 The "reactive" portion of the reactive sequence comes from assigning one or more event handlers to invoke the event trigger (calling `next(..)`).

-The "sequence" portion of the reactive sequence is exactly like the sequences we've already explored: each step can be whatever asynchronous technique makes sense, from continuation callback to promise to generator.
+The "sequence" portion of the reactive sequence is exactly like the sequences we've already explored: each step can be whatever asynchronous technique makes sense, from continuation callback to Promise to generator.

 Once you set up a reactive sequence, it will continue to initiate instances of the sequence as long as the events keep firing.
 If you want to stop a reactive sequence, you can call `stop()`.